-All students who have been approved to be on GW campuses this fall must participate in mandatory, free of charge COVID-19 testing.
+All students who have been approved to be on GW campuses must participate in mandatory, free of charge COVID-19 testing.

-At the onset of the fall 2020 semester, all community members being granted special permission to access campus will be tested weekly.
+All community members being granted special permission to access campus are tested weekly.
 This frequency may be reevaluated and scaled based on specific changes in disease transmission rates and/or outbreaks.

 In order to receive a COVID-19 test, you must sign the consent form before your arrival to the testing center.
 Your test may be delayed if you do not complete the consent form prior to your appointment.

 - Foggy Bottom

 - Asymptomatic Testing: Marvin Center Grand Ballroom, located at 800 21st Street, NW.